RichardRajuChirayath/EthicalHackingNotes/Day04/readme.md

 ---

 ## NAT
-NAT (Network Address Translation) is a process where a network device, usually a router, modifies the source or destination IP address of packets to allow multiple devices to share a single public IP address.
+NAT (Network Address Translation) is a process where a network device, usually a router, modifies the source or destination IP address of packets to allow multiple devices to share a single public[...]

 ---

 ## What is PORT-FORWARDING?
 Port forwarding is a technique used to redirect network traffic from one address and port number to another.
-It allows external devices to access services on a private network, such as a web server or a game server, by mapping an external port to an internal IP and port.
+It allows external devices to access services on a private network, such as a web serve[...]

 ---